AlecVOV/Self-Project/README.md

 ### Recruitment Website For HR
 This project is from my Computing Technology Inquiry Project - COS10026 (Assignment 2) unit at Swinburne University of Technology.
 A recruitment website designed for HR purposes, featuring job listings, application forms, and company information.

+### Software Vulnerability with Reconnaise.ai
+This project is from my Computing Technology Innovation Project - COS30049 (Assignment 1 + 2 + 3) unit at Swinburne University of Technology.
+It focuses on identifying and addressing software vulnerabilities especially for PHP Code.